Classicality with(out) decoherence: Concepts, relation to Markovianity, and a random matrix theory approach: Classicality: Derivation and numerical verification

 Finally, we challenge the present approach by relaxing certain assumptions.
 First, we ask what happens if the initial state is not randomly chosen within the first energy band.
-Figure~\ref{fig challenges}(a) shows the breakdown of classicality for a highly atypical initial state $|\psi_0\rangle = |i\rangle$ for some randomly selected $i\in\{0,\dots,N-1\}$ for $N=6000$ (we use the same convention as in Fig.~\ref{fig time evo} where the black solid line refers to free evolution and the pink dashed line to an evolution interrupted by a dephasing operation happening at the vertical black line).
+Figure~\ref{fig challenges}(a) shows the breakdown of classicality for a highly atypical initial state $|\psi_0\rangle = |i\rangle$ for some randomly selected $i\in\{0,\dots,N-1\}$ for $N=6000$.
 Experimentally, preparing such an initial state requires precise microscopic control over the eigenstates of each energy band, which clearly violates the agreement made above Eq.~(\ref{eq q term}).
 Nevertheless, classicality is quickly restored for more realistic states as demonstrated in Fig.~\ref{fig challenges}(b).
 It shows $\lr{Q}$ for $N=600$, $N=2000$ and $N=6000$ for five different realizations of $|\psi_0\rangle = |i\rangle$ (black circles) and for five different initial states $|\psi_0\rangle \sim \sum_{i\in K} c_i |f(i)\rangle$, where $K\subset\{0,\dots,N-1\}$ is a randomly chosen subset with $0.005N$ many elements (i.e., $0.5\%$ of the energy levels in the first band are initially populated) and the $c_i$ are zero mean unit variance Gaussian random numbers (pink triangles).
 Despite quite large fluctuations, Fig.~\ref{fig challenges}(b) indicates a scaling law and the pink triangles are (on average) clearly below the black circles, showing the emergence of classicality even for moderately atypical states with a small fraction of populated levels.
-Finally, Figure~\ref{fig challenges}(c) shows what happens for two dephasing operations for $N=6000$ and an initial random state as used also in Fig.~\ref{fig time evo}.
+Finally, Figure~\ref{fig challenges}(c) shows exemplarily what happens for two dephasing operations and an initial random state as used also in Fig.~\ref{fig time evo}.
 While this is certainly not conclusive, it indicates that for sufficiently large dimensions the here introduced concept of classicality is robust also for $n\ge3$ measurements.